KadiusLunarflame/cpp-crud-rest-api-experiments/README.md

 # cpp-crud-rest-api-experiments

 ## Docker deployment
+Run the following commands:

-git clone --recursive --remote  https://github.com/KadiusLunarflame/cpp-crud-rest-api-experiments
++ git clone --recursive --remote  https://github.com/KadiusLunarflame/cpp-crud-rest-api-experiments

 Inside project directory:<br>
-docker-compose build && docker-compose up<br>
++ docker-compose build && docker-compose up<br>

 These run a csv-processing server on port 18481 and a postgre db server that the csv-server works with.